XinyuKang22/APIsOverData/README.md

 6. Validate that you can see the data that you just inserted.
 7. Use `psql` to check what data has been inserted into the `film` table.

 Now, let's validate that you can call the graphql endpoint from the outside.
-Use postman (or your favourite tool) to query an endpoint.
+Use Postman (or your favourite tool) to query an endpoint.
 You will need to know the URL of the endpoint (hint: you can see this in the "API" explorer of the Hasura console), the HTTP method to use (hint: also visible in the "API" explorer) and how to encapsulate graphql in HTTP.

 1. What error message do you get if you use the *wrong* HTTP method?
 2. What happens if you request a field that doesn't have a corresponding column in the database?
 3. Where can you find the error message from the container for these bad requests?
 4. For well-formatted requests, can you see any messages?
+5. Is there a Hasura API that you can query to see which tables have been tracked.

 ## More logging